 Food to-go will be available at both lodges.
-You can even order from your phone on the lift and just slide right up to the lodge for pick-up.
 Don’t forget the hot chocolate!

 Spread out in Loose Boots

-Typically, Loose Boots Lounge in the Main Lodge will be open from 11:00 – 9:00 every day that the mountain is open.
+The Loose Boots Lounge is usually open from 3-9 on Thursday and Friday, 11-9 on Saturday and 11-6 on Sunday.
 There will be times that we must close for safety during COVID-19.
-Please call ahead for hours and reservations.
+Please call ahead for hours.
 This will be seated table service only, and our only indoor dining.
 We’ve expanded the space so that there’s room for tables with plenty of space.

 Win some, Lose some